Id Tech 4: Scripting

 id Tech 4 has a comprehensive scripting language that can be used when creating mods, and is used in Doom 3 to control monsters, weapons, and map events.
 This scripting language is similar to C++.

 In addition to the main scripting language, idTech 4 also has another scripting language that is used for GUIs—both the menus and HUD, and also for GUIs embedded into the game world.
-These in-game GUIs are sufficiently powerful that you can, for example, run another game such as Doom 1 within the game-world.
+These in-game GUIs are sufficiently powerful that you can, for example, run another game such as the original Doom within the game-world.

 Despite this additional level of scripting, it is also possible to create mods using C++ to build native code.

 Sound

 As a result of the agreement with Creative regarding the patent on shadow volumes, the id Tech 4 engine supports OpenAL, including the Creative Technology specific EAX extensions.
 The work to include OpenAL support was done by Creative Technology, not by id themselves.